Welcome to the Premier Website for Professional Business Analysis

 The Accounts Receivable challenge for management is to prevent accounts due from slipping beyond their due period or, worse, having to be written off as bad debt.
 In fact most companies expect they will never collect a small percentage of their Accounts Receivable.
 In the interest of reporting accuracy, they recognize this reality by carrying an account Allowance for Doubtful Accounts."

-Firms measure their ability to manage Accounts Receivable effectively with activity and efficiency metrics.
+Firms measure their ability to manage Accounts Receivable effectively with Activity and Efficiency metrics.
 These metrics include Accounts Receivable turnover, and Days Sales Outstanding.
 Improvements in these metrics also improves overall company ROA.

 Measuring Liquid Assets For the Near Term